Back to blog

 First, each paper is marked to provide a 'raw' score.
 This is the sum of your child's marks for correct answers.

 Next, each raw score is age-standardised based on your child's age in years and months at the time of taking the test.
-This is to ensure that younger children don't do worse because of their age.
+This ensures that younger children are not disadvantaged because of their age.

 Your child will be given an age-standardised score for each of the three main subject areas: